-ACADEMICS (SUMMER 2017)
+ACADEMICS (SUMMER 2019)

 All French language courses are taught in French at the Catholic Institute and include planned cultural activities in Paris.
 (All students are expected to take one French language course.
-Exceptions may be granted by the program Director, but even French majors are strongly encouraged to take a French course.)
+Exceptions may be granted by the Program Director, but even French majors are strongly encouraged to take a French course.)
 Additionally, students must choose one of the upper-division/lower division courses listed.

-Elementary Survival French
+FREN 1998 Elementary Survival French

 For the upper-division course, students must choose one of the following options:

-Introduction to and development of the elementary French language grammar, vocabulary and oral skills necessary to interact with and "survive" in a French/francophone culture.
+Introduction to and development of the elementary French language grammar, vocabulary and oral skills necessary to interact with and "survive" in a French/Francophone culture.

 Review of intermediate French language grammar and vocabulary.
-Practice and development of oral skills through interaction with and discussion of simple to complex themes about French/francophone culture.
+Practice and development of oral skills through interaction with and discussion of simple to complex themes about French/Francophone culture.

-Mastery of French language grammar, vocabulary, and oral skills through interaction with and discussion of complex themes about French/francophone culture.
+Mastery of French language grammar, vocabulary, and oral skills through interaction with and discussion of complex themes about French/Francophone culture.

-(Please note that courses will have a maximum enrollment number and so we encourage students to apply early so that they are able register for their first choice course.)
+(Please note that courses will have a maximum enrollment number and so we encourage students to apply early so that they are able to register for their first choice course.)

-Flag: Engaged Learning
+Core Requirement - Flag: Engaged Learning

 HOUSING AND MEALS